-• For the last 7 years, the institution has sponsored a comprehensive 35 weeks Faculty Development Course (FDC), which includes instruction about adult learning, effective teaching, performance assessment, and new teaching methods.
+For the last 7 years, the institution has sponsored a comprehensive 35 weeks Faculty Development Course (FDC), which includes instruction about adult learning, effective teaching, performance assessment, and new teaching methods.
 All newly hired faculty members are encouraged to begin the FDC within 6-12 months of their hire date.
 So far over 40% of PLFSOM faculty members have completed this program.

-- Internal educational specialists have provided faculty development workshops on an ad hoc basis.
-For example, the senior associate dean for medical education provided an item writing workshop that was attended by over 20 members of the Department of Medical Education-nearly the entire department. - A faculty development program for community physicians was initiated in the fall of 2010.
-New community-based volunteer faculty will be required to complete this course before medical students will be assigned to them.
-This course consists of four, 2 hour modules available in different formats to facilitate participation. - In May 2010, the Office of Faculty Affairs & Development launched a new program for continuing faculty development-the Institutional Formal Faculty Mentoring Program (IFFMP) to provide continuing feedback and assistance intended to enhance faculty success (see #3 below).
+Internal educational specialists (senior associate dean for medical education and Office of Curriculum, Evaluation, and Accreditation (OCEA) staff) have provided faculty development workshops on an ad hoc basis.
+For example, the senior associate dean for medical education provided an item writing workshop that was attended by over 20 members of the Department of Medical Education-nearly the entire department.

+A faculty development program for community physicians was initiated in the fall of 2010.
+New community-based volunteer faculty will be required to this course before medical students will be assigned to them.
+This course consists of four, 2 hour modules available in different formats to facilitate participation.
+A post-test will be administered at the conclusion of each module and a participant must attain a score of 75% to be certified for student assignment.

+In May 2010, the Office of Faculty Affairs & Development launched a new program for continuing faculty development-the Institutional Formal Faculty Mentoring Program (IFFMP) to provide continuing feedback and assistance intended to enhance faculty success (see #3 below).